CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 ## Characters don't look as expected

-Some possible issues:
+You may got unlucky and ==Skyrim refused to find all data needed to change an NPC appearance==.
+This is the most common issue by far and it's more an annoyance than a serious problem.
+Use the [hotkey for solving that][McmHotkeys].

+If using the hotkey doesn't work, then check any of the following possible issues.

+### _Max Sick Gains.exe_ related issues

+It often happens you just didn't set the right settings in _Max Sick Gains.exe_.

+1. Enable `logging level: info` in the MCM and make sure the NPC is getting the appearance it is supposed to.
+If not, modify your file and generate it again using F9.

 1. If using muscle definition, you forgot to generate all normal maps needed[^EvenMe].

 1. Make sure you didn't actually put a male bodyslide preset in the female field inside the [Fitness stages tab][McmFitnessStages][^EvenMe2].

-1. Some armor sliders are simply badly done.
-Before you blame my mod[^EvenMe3], make sure to look at your characters while naked ( ͡° ͜ʖ ͡°) (them, **NOT you**).

-1. HIMBO 4.x has some sliders that seem to have a default value of 100 (like the forearm size, for example), so when you set a value to 100, it doesn't get saved to the xml file and _Max Sick Gains.exe_ can't export that slider value because it doesn't actually exist inside the file.\
-Try setting all those values to 99, instead.
-That should solve your problem.

 1. If the problem is a _Known NPC_, remember some NPCs have many different versions (ie. Rikke, Cicero...), so you need to add all versions of them to _Known NPCs_.

-1. You may got unlucky and Skyrim refused to find all data needed to change an NPC appearance.
-This is more of an annoyance than a serious problem.
-Use the [hotkey for solving that][McmHotkeys].

-1. You may be using an *.xml file that contains many Bodyslide presets. **This mod only supports one preset per file**.
+1. You may be ==[using an *.xml file that contains many Bodyslide presets][]==. **This mod only supports one preset per file**.

 [^EvenMe]: That happened even to me!
 While this mod was at its first playable stage, humanoid men looked quite bad.
 I knew the scripts were bug free, so I triple checked the esp records instead and everything was fine.